valkey-io/valkey-doc/topics/atomic-slot-migration.md

 In [Valkey Cluster](cluster-spec.md), you can use a process known as slot migration to scale your cluster in or out.
 During slot migration, one or more of the 16384 hash slots are moved from a source node to a target node.
-Valkey 9.0 introduces a new option for migrating hash slots known as **atomic slot migration**, which is faster, more reliable, and has less impact on client applications than the legacy `CLUSTER SETSLOT`-based migration.
+Valkey 9.0 introduced a option for migrating hash slots known as **atomic slot migration**, which is faster, more reliable, and has less impact on client applications than the legacy `CLUSTER SETSLOT`-based migration.